rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 <!-- <h4 id="homevision-action-topic">Homevision Action Topic</h4> -->
 #### Homevision Action Topic
 This Topic can be used to send a set of commands just like those allowed in an external device <i>trigger</i>.
-Since this method is not supported in MQTT discovery, it would need to be used in configuration.yaml or in a GUI-based construction, like a button.
+Since this method is not supported in Home Assistant's MQTT discovery, it would need to be used in configuration.yaml or in a GUI-based construction, like a button.

 <i>However, it is powerful enough that, in some cases, using this method could eliminate the need for "virtual" external devices and the corresponding manual configuration.yaml changes if using Home Assistant!</i>